-Several authors have shown that this is not satisfactory (e.g., Moran and Bui, 2002).
+- Several authors have shown that this is not satisfactory (e.g., Moran and Bui, 2002).
 Pedogenesis and thus soil properties spatial variation is governed by complex relationships with soil forming factors and landscape characteristics, materialized at a local, regional or supra-regional scale (Behrens et al., 2014).
 Point information of the covariates can only describe approximately the soil property because a large part of the spatial contextual information is missing.
 For example, soils on a gentle slope might have a great accumulation of soil organic matter, accumulation which varies according to the surrounding slope gradients.
-Several studies have shown that incorporating covariates contextual information improves prediction accuracy (Behrens et al., 2014; Grinand et al., 2008; Gallant and Dowling, 2003).
+Several studies have shown that incorporating covariates contextual information improves prediction accuracy (Behrens et al., - 10 2014; Grinand et al., 2008; Gallant and Dowling, 2003).
 Smith et al. (2006) tested different neighbouring size in computing terrain attributes for use in a soil survey.
-The authors showed that the amount of contextual information surplied to the model significantly impacts the output of the survey.
+The authors showed that the amount of contextual information supplied to the model significantly impacts the output of the survey.
 In spite of these conclusions, contextual information surrounding a sampling location is usually disregarded in DSM studies.

 Several attempts have been made to incorporate the spatial domain of the covariates into the analysis.
-Behrens et al. (2010a) developed ConMAP which computes the elevation difference from the centre pixel to each pixel in a neighborhood and ConStat (Behrens et al., 2014) which derives statistical measures of elevation within a growing radius of the centre pixel.
+Behrens et al. (2010) developed ConMAP which computes the elevation difference from the centre pixel to each pixel in a neighborhood and ConStat (Behrens et al., 2014) which derives statistical measures of elevation within a growing radius of the centre pixel.
 This generates a very large number of hyper-covariates, abstract representation of the context, which can be used as predictor in subsequent regression models.
 Another approach uses spatial transform such as wavelet to represent the covariate as a function of various local spatial support (e.g., Lark and Webster, 2001).
 Alternatively, one may account for contextual information by simply using covariates aggregated at larger support than their original resolution (Miller et al., 2015).
 This technique, referred to as the multi-scale approach, provides surprisingly large increase of prediction accuracy.
 It is now acknowledged that using covariates with coarse spatial resolution can provide satisfactory prediction (Samuel-Rosa et al., 2015).

-However, while these approaches enable to contextualize the spatial information supplied to the regression, they rely either on heavy covariates pre-processing (Behrens et al., 2014), subjective decisions based on the resolution to which covariates must be treated as input to the model (Miller et al., 2015) or modeller's choice regarding neighbouring size (Behrens et al., 2010b).
-In light of these drawbacks, we propose to use Convolutional Neural Network (CNN) as an alternative tool for mapping while explicitly accounting for local contextual information contained in covariates.
-Recently, Padarian et al. (2018) have shown that is is possible to use CNN for soil mapping while accounting for contextual covariate information while Behrens et al. (2018) compared deep neural network to random forest for mapping and found that the former model provides more accurate predictions.
-In Behrens et al. (2018), the covariates must still be pre-processed.
-The authors used a deep learning architecture which uses a vector as input.
-The CNN proposed here has the advantage that it relies on the local representation of covariates so as to leverage the spatial information contained in the vicinity of a sampled point.
-CNN uses an image as input, does not require any pre-processing of the input covariates and performs a multi-scaling analysis directly on the image (Padarian et al., 2018).
+However, while this approaches enable to contextualize the spatial information supplied to the regression, they rely either on heavy covariates pre-processing, subjective decisions based on the resolution to which covariates must be treated as input to the

+- 3model or modeller's choice regarding neighbouring size.
+In light of these drawbacks, we propose to use Convolutional Neural Network (CNN) as a tool for mapping while explicitly accounting for local contextual information contained in covariates.
+Recently, Padarian et al. (2018) have shown that is possible to use CNN for soil mapping while accounting for contextual covariate information while Behrens et al. (2018) compared deep neural network to random forest for mapping and found that the former model provides more accurate predictions.
+The CNN proposed here has the advantage that it relies on the local - 30 representation of covariates so as to leverage the spatial information contained in the vicinity of a sampled point.
 As for other regression methods, CNN is trained using measured soil properties at point location.